According to Stack Overflow 2019 survey, Node.js is the most popular tool in the “Frameworks, Libraries, and Tools” category with 50% of answers.

 Conducting code review any time you notice that something is not working properly in the application.

 Irrespective of the stack you use, the first thing you must do is to run a review of your code.
 Code review gives information about code’s quality, the stack, and the application in general.
-A successfully run code review gives you a hint if the real problem lies within the performance, scalability, architecture, or flexibility.
+A successfully run code review gives you a hint if the real problem lies within the performance, scalability, architecture, or flexibility in the Node architecture.

 Improving code quality.